Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ### Do I need to manually resolve git conflicts in the Ampli generated code and ampli.json?

-No, if you have git conflicts in any Ampli related files (Ampli generated code or ampli.json), run `ampli pull` and the Ampli CLI will take care of resolving the conflicts automatically.
+No, if you have git conflicts in any Ampli related files (Ampli generated code or ampli.json), run `ampli pull` and the Ampli CLI takes care of resolving the conflicts automatically.

 ### The ampli.json on my git main branch is pointing to an Ampli branch that has already been merged, is that expected?

-Yes, that is expected!
+Yes, that's expected!
 The Ampli CLI uses this information to verify that the Ampli branch has been merged, for example when automatically resolving git merge conflicts.
 It's also a documentation for which version of the Tracking Plan was used for the most recent tracking plan implementation for this source.
-The Ampli CLI will take care of automatically updating ampli.json on next ampli pull, pinning it to the new Ampli branch you're pulling from.
+The Ampli CLI takes care of automatically updating ampli.json on next ampli pull, pinning it to the new Ampli branch you're pulling from.

 ### Do I need to run ampli pull -b main before merging my Git branch?

 Not anymore!
 If you were using an earlier version of Ampli make sure to update to Ampli CLI 1.9.0+ and pull the latest version of your Ampli Wrapper.
 After that you'll never need to run ampli pull -b main again.
+<--! vale on-->